Downtown St. Catharines

 Downtown St. Catharines is the central business district of St. Catharines, Ontario, Canada.
 It is defined by the city as the area between Highway 406 on the west and south, Geneva Street on the east until it reaches St. Paul Street then Welland Avenue north until it meets Niagara Street.

 It is an historical area of the city as well as a significant cultural and entertainment destination.
 The Niagara Grape and Wine Festival parade is held in downtown St. Catharines.
 Various retail and commercial businesses are found throughout the downtown core, as well as government, financial and law offices.
 Since 2015, the neighbourhood has been home to the Marilyn I. Walker School of Fine and Performing Arts, a campus of Brock University.

 History

 Intersecting trails used by Indigenous peoples, at the confluence of Dick's Creek and 12 Mile Creek, laid the foundation of the downtown streets as they appear today.
-Among them remains the largest and most historically significant street of the city, St. Paul Street.
-Construction of the first and second Welland Canals behind St. Paul Street quickly elevated the area into a prosperous hub for commerce and industry in the Niagara Region.